Are you an owner of this business, venue or place? Claim your listing and attract more visitors.

 Staff

-All the staff I encountered were utterly charming and keen to be proactively helpful.
+Almost all the staff I encountered were utterly charming and keen to be proactively helpful.
 One member of staff deserves special praise for outstandingly friendly, helpful and delightful customer service, I found him in the basement on the afternoon of 19th April 2025, at the till nearest the artists' materials section, I didn't get his name, but he can be identified by his fringe and his youthfulness.
 The world needs more booksellers like him!
-The managers, however, are severely reprimanded for placing such large display tables all around the shop, creating barriers for wheelchair users, and for failing to install electric doors to facilitate ingress and egress for wheelchair users.
+On a subsequent visit (9th May 2025) I asked another member of staff, a middle-aged man with grey hair who was working in the languages department, to pass on my request to make at least some of the entrance doors to the shop electric and automated, to improve access for wheelchair users.
+To my astonishment his manner was both insolent and condescending: he told me that as the building was listed this would not be possible.
+This is not true - hundreds of listed buildings have electric automated doors and in any case the doors are all shabby, nondescript late 20th century doors, of no historical value or interest whatsoever.
+He also claimed that the doors are always pinned open in pairs, which is again not true - at most one of each pair of doors is pinned open at any given time, and a single open door is too narrow for a wheelchair user to pass through.
+It was an altogether horrible encounter, and his obnoxious manner was very bad PR for Waterstones.
+I'm very surprised they allow him to work in any sort of customer-facing rôle.
+The managers of the shop are severely reprimanded for placing such large display tables all around the shop, creating barriers for wheelchair users, and for failing to install electric doors to facilitate ingress and egress for wheelchair users.

 Anything else you wish to tell us?

 This was in so many ways an unhappy shopping experience.
 The entrance doors alone, heavy double doors, not automatic, are enough to deter me from ever visiting this branch again.
+The member of staff I discussed the doors with (see above) is an absolute disgrace.
 Does Waterstones not realise that disabled people spend money too, and that they are losing business by making their shop so dismally inaccessible?

 Comments